Which companies in the Philippines have reported highest dividends in 2019? This is the question I’d like to answer in this article.

 They also have a choice to give part of their profit to their shareholders in the form of dividend.
 When they do so, it is usually announced via the Philippine Stock Exchange website under Dividends and Rights.

-Among investment funds, the First Metro Philippine Equity Exchange Traded Fund (FMETF) also gives out dividends.
+Among investment funds, the First Metro Philippine Equity Exchange Traded Fund (FMETF) also gives out dividend a few years back although that seems to be no longer the trend.

 How are dividends paid?

-There are two ways that you can get paid.
+There are several ways that you can get paid.

 In stock dividends, you don’t receive cash.
 Instead you will be given more shares in proportion to your investment.
 The bigger capital you’ve put into the company, the more shares that you get as your dividend.
 So instead, most companies prefer to give out dividends in the form of cash.
 It is then credited to your account with your stock broker.

-There are also three dates that you need to remember.
+There are also four dates that you need to remember.

 - Ex-dividend date